 \section{Introduction}

-A Steiner triple system STS$(v)$ is a finite set $S$ of cardinality $v$ whose elements are called points, provided with a collection of $3$-subsets called blocks such that every $2$-subset of $S$ is contained in one and only one block.
-We assume that $S=\{1,\ldots,v\}$ and do not distinguish a block $b$ with its characteristic vectors, that is, the $v$-tuple of $0$s and $1$s having $1$s in the coordinates numbered by the elements of $b$.
+A Steiner triple system STS$(v)$ is a finite set $S$ of cardinality $v$, whose elements are called points, provided with a collection of $3$-subsets, called blocks, such that every $2$-subset of $S$ is contained in one and only one block.
+We assume that $S=\{1,\ldots,v\}$ and identify a block $b$ with its characteristic vector, that is, the $v$-tuple of $0$s and $1$s having $1$s in the coordinates numbered by the elements of $b$.
 E.g., $(0,1,0,1,1,0,0) = \{2,4,5\}$ ($v=7$).
 The dimension of the space over $\mathrm{GF}(p)$ spanned by the blocks (to be exact, by their characteristic vectors) of a Steiner triple system $T$ is called the $p$-rank of $T$.
-As shown in \cite{DHV:1978}, the $p$-rank of every STS$(v)$ is $v$ for all prime $p$ except $2$ and $3$.
-The series of papers \cite{Assmus:95,Tonchev:2001:mass,Osuna:2006,ZZ:2012:STS,ZZ:2013:rem,ZZ:2013:struct,Zin:2016:NumSTS,JunTon:18,JMTW:STS27,JunTon:18+} are devoted to the study of STS$(v)$ of deficient $2$- or $3$-rank.
-In particular, in \cite{Tonchev:2001:mass}, \cite{ZZ:2013:rem}, \cite{Zin:2016:NumSTS}, there found formulas for the number of STS$(2^m-1)$ of $2$-rank $2^m-m$, $2^m-m+1$, $2^m-m+2$, respectively.
-In a recent work \cite{JunTon:18+}, a formula for the number of STS dual to a fixed binary or ternary subspace was found.